Skip to content Skip to footer

 Tips to store your food during monsoons

-One of the effects of the COVID-19 nationwide lockdown resulted in many of us stocking our homes up with a large variety of fruits, vegetables, pulses, grains and more.
-With the onset of monsoons and the continuing lockdown, food storage becomes an integral part of staying healthy and keeping our immunity up, as the nutritional value of the food products diminish in unfavourable storage conditions
+One of the effects of the COVID-19 nationwide lockdown resulted in many of us stocking our homes with a large variety of fruits, vegetables, pulses, grains, and more.
+With the onset of monsoons and the continuing lockdown, food storage becomes an integral part of staying healthy and keeping our immunity up, as the nutritional value of the food products diminishes in unfavorable storage conditions.

 Here are some tips to store food accurately during the monsoons: